redstrate/docs.xiv.zone/content/concept/dalamud.md

 * `DALAMUD_RUNTIME` should be set to your`$RUNTIME_DIR`.
 * If you are in Wine, please set `XL_WINEONLINUX`.

-1. Launch the game using some sort of ACL bypass (nativelauncher, etc).
-Then continue once you recieve the PID of the game.
-2. Launch `$DALAMUD_DIR/Dalamud.Injector.exe`.
+1. Launch `$DALAMUD_DIR/Dalamud.Injector.exe`.
     * You may be able to launch the injector without any additional configuration, but it's recommended to set these.
     * Arguments:
-        1. The PID of the game process.
+        1. The arguments for the game.
         2. Base64-encoding of a JSON dictionary which may contain these options:
             * WorkingDirectory - overrides the working directory for Dalamud
             * ConfigurationPath - the file path of `dalamudConfig.json`